-&lt;sup>307 Marguerite Kraft and Meg Crossman, "Women in Mission" In Perspectives on the World Christian Movement: A Reader Fourth ed.
+26 Marguerite Kraft and Meg Crossman, "Women in Mission" In Perspectives on the World Christian Movement: A Reader Fourth ed.
 (Pasadena, California: William Carey Library, 2009), 295.

-&lt;sup>308 K. Rajendran, "Evangelical Methodology from India" In Global Missiology for the 21st Century; The Ignuassu Dialogue ed.
+27 K. Rajendran, "Evangelical Methodology from India" In Global Missiology for the 21st Century; The Ignuassu Dialogue ed.
 William D. Taylor (Grand Rapids, Michigan: Baker Academic, 2000), 324.

-&lt;sup>309 Dana L. Robert, ed.
+28 Dana L. Robert, ed.
 Gospel Bearers, Gender Barriers: Missionary Women in the Twentieth Century (Maryknoll, New York: Orbis Books, 2002), xi.

-times, the missionary carrier for women among the Catholic denomination was through an abbey with chastity.
-While among the Protestants, a breakthrough for women in missions started on participation as spouses of commissioned men.
-The unmarried ones subsequently started on the note of assisting and partnering with a family.
-These give a hint of how women have had lesser opportunities due to gender discrimination by denominations or mission agencies.
+partnering with a family.29 These give a hint of how women have had lesser opportunities due to gender discrimination by denominations or mission agencies.

 Tucker remarks that despite the efforts of women in missions beyond the shores of their country, they seldom have similar status accorded men in missions.
 This is often associated with Scriptural texts and some established ancient practices of the church.
-She adds that in some context, spouses of missionaries were excluded from remunerations despite their arduous responsibility.Since women sacrificed comfort and prospects to serve with their spouses on the field, it may be considered a form of discrimination or degradation if they are side-lined regarding financial incentives as their husbands received.
+She adds that in some context, spouses of missionaries were excluded from remunerations despite their arduous responsibility.30Since women sacrificed comfort and prospects to serve with their spouses on the field, it may be considered a form of discrimination or degradation if they are side-lined regarding financial incentives as their husbands received.

-Additionally, Tucker discussed how Charlotte Lottie Moon, who worked in China around 1873. encountered discrimination.
+Additionally, Tucker discussed how Charlotte Lottie Moon, who worked in China around 1873, encountered discrimination.
 Though her ambition was to explore China as a missionary, she was assigned to educate little ones.
-This was frustrating to her, and "She viewed herself as part of an oppressed class -single women missionaries ...
-"312 Lottie's advocacy for women's liberty as missionaries in China was not ratified by her superior and was antagonised by some people, including Mrs Arthur Smith.
+This was frustrating to her, and "She viewed herself as part of an oppressed class -single women missionaries..."31 Lottie's advocacy for women's liberty as missionaries in China was not ratified by her superior and was antagonised by some people, including Mrs Arthur Smith.
 Nevertheless, when her request was granted, she was very resourceful and effective on the field.
-Lottie.313 Lottie will be remembered, "For all that she did to promote women's involvement at home and in China, showing that women indeed could function on an equal level with men..."
-The passion of Lottie should be advocated and applicable globally in other to eradicate every form of discrimination experienced by the female gender in missions.
+Lottie.32 Lottie will be remembered, "For all that she did to promote women's involvement at home and in China, showing that women indeed could function on an equal level with men..."33 The passion of Lottie should be advocated and applicable globally in other to